Projects / Moa Point wastewater treatment plant refurbishment projects

 All Updates

-We're refurbishing the Moa Point wastewater treatment plant inlet pump station and a clarifier, on behalf of Wellington City Council, to increase resilience and reduce the risk of discharges.
+We're refurbishing the Moa Point wastewater treatment plant on behalf of Wellington City Council to improve the performance and efficiency of the plant and reduce the risk of discharges.
 Click the background tab to find out more.

 Start Date